-There are as many pastele recipes as there are cooks.
-This recipe is my own, based on my likes and dislikes.
+There are as many pastel recipes as there are cooks.
+This is just one version.
 You can always add or take away ingredients to meet your preferences.

-For wrapping you will need 40 banana leaves (cut into approx. 10 inch x 5 inch rectangles), 20 pieces of parchment paper (cut into approx. 8 inch x 4 inch rectangles) and 20 pieces of kitchen string (cut into 18-inch lengths).
+For wrapping, you will need 40 banana leaves (cut into 10x5-inch rectangles), 20 pieces of parchment paper (cut into 8x4-inch rectangles) and 20 pieces of kitchen string (cut into 18-inch lengths).

 - 1 tablespoon adobo

 - 1 teaspoon achiote oil (or enough to reach desired consistency)

 - 20 pieces kitchen string

 - Brown the diced pork in a large nonstick skillet.